The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Introduction

-It is easy to understand intuitively why $r(\eta)$ is the right time rescaling to obtain the near-critical window: say, in the unit square, if there is no left-right crossing in $\omega^{\lambda=0}_\eta$, then the expected number of those sites that are closed at $\lambda=0$ but are {\bf pivotal} for the left-right crossing and which become open in $\omega^\lambda_\eta$ is of order $\lambda$.
+It is easy to understand intuitively why $r(\eta)$ is the right time rescaling to obtain the near-critical window.
+Assume that in the unit square there is no left-right crossing in $\omega^{\lambda=0}_\eta$.
+Then the expected number of those sites that are closed at $\lambda=0$ but are {\bf pivotal} for the left-right crossing (i.e., opening any of them would establish the crossing) and which actually become open in $\omega^\lambda_\eta$ is known to be of order $\lambda$.
 Therefore, for $\lambda>0$ small, it is unlikely that a left-right crossing has been established if it was not already there, hence the system must have stayed very close to critical; on the other hand, one may expect that for $\lambda\gg 1$ a crossing is already quite likely, hence the system should already be quite supercritical.
 This was rigorously proved in \cite{Kesten}.
-Then, if one wants to describe the {\bf scaling limit} of $\omega^\lambda_\eta$, a natural idea that was detailed in \cite{CFNb} is that this should be possible by following which of those points get opened (for $\lambda>0$) or get closed (for $\lambda<0$) that were pivotal at $\lambda=0$ for at least some small macroscopic distance $\eps>0$.
+Then, if one wants to describe the {\bf scaling limit} of $\omega^\lambda_\eta$ as $\eta\to 0$, a natural idea that was detailed in \cite{CFNb} is that this should be possible by following which of those points get opened (for $\lambda>0$) or get closed (for $\lambda<0$) that were pivotal at $\lambda=0$ for at least some small macroscopic distance $\eps>0$.
 To this end, one should look at the counting measure on $\eps$-pivotal points at criticality, normalized such that the measure stays non-trivial as $\eta\to 0$, and hope that these $\eps$-pivotal measures have limits that are measurable w.r.t.~the scaling limit of critical percolation itself.
 This is the main result of \cite{GPS2a} (with a slight change of what $\eps$-pivotal means).
-Then, hopefully, the scaling limit of the near-critical ensemble can be described by taking Poisson point processes of switch times, with intensity measures being these $\eps$-pivotal measures, and by updating the crossings of all the quads according to these pivotal switches.
+Then, the scaling limit of the near-critical ensemble may be described by taking Poisson point processes of switch times, with intensity measures being these $\eps$-pivotal measures, and by updating the crossings of all the quads (certain generalized rectangles) according to these pivotal switches.
 This is done in \cite{DPSL}.
 Here there are roughly two main issues: firstly, it is not immediately clear how one can update the crossings of {\it all} the quads by pivotal switches that are happening at {\it all} spatial and time scales.
 For this, one should code the percolation configuration in a suitable manner that is minimal enough so that the updates can be done, but rich enough so that it contains all the relevant information.
 This coding and updating takes up a large part of \cite{DPSL}, done through the so-called $\eps$-networks that we will actually recall in Section~\ref{s.enhanced}.
 The second main issue is that one needs to prove that despite all the switches that take place as $\lambda$ increases, following the switches of all the initially $\eps$-pivotal sites gives a good idea about the $\eps$-pivotal switches at later times.
-For this, the key discrete result in \cite{DPSL} is the following proposition, which we will often use also in the present paper:
+For this, the key discrete result from \cite{Damron1,DPSL} is the following proposition, which we will often use also in the present paper: